 The billions we spend on transportation of all kinds will make a bigger impact on creating jobs over the long haul if we pay more attention to the kinds of places where people want to go—places that are walkable and offer a variety of things to see and do.

 Just a few years ago, the center of Dayton looked almost empty.
 With the addition of a new transit hub, Wright Stop Plaza, a busy town square was created.
-A waterfront park, ballpark and performing arts center were also part of a revitalization strategy to bring more business, jobs and transit riders to the downtown core.
+A waterfront park, ballpark, and performing arts center were also part of a revitalization strategy to bring more business, jobs, and transit riders to the downtown core.

 • Markets and Local Economies – Around the world, markets are time-honored strong economic incubators and great community gathering places.
 If we take the concept of a local hub of social activity and commerce and bring it to squares, libraries, schools, and parks, these places could all become catalysts for economic change and sustainability because they help growcommunities around local assets and create an atmosphere of self-reliance and support.

-• Multi-use Public Destinations – The best destinations are those that are “owned” by people in a community.
+• Inclusive Multi-use Destinations – The best destinations are those that are “owned” by people in a community.
 They are authentic because they are revered and sacred to the local population.
 As such, they have a big impact on creating local jobs.